 Founders' Legacy Fellowship

-In 2016, Earthrise celebrated the 20 th anniversary of the clinic.
-Our founders, Dan Rohlf and Craig Johnston, hope to leave a legacy of environmental advocacy that will continue for the next 20 years.
-Started in 2013, Earthrise’s fellowship program has grown and now includes two full-time fellows.
-Over their two years with Earthrise, legal fellows are treated as first year associates—developing their own cases while simultaneously working with senior attorneys to gain valuable experience at the beginning of their careers.
-This fellowship helps ensure that recent law school graduates have the opportunity to get a jumpstart on their careers as environmental advocates.
-While it is encouraged, students need not have taken the Earthrise clinic or summer clerkship.
-The ideal applicant is a smart, enthusiastic, hard-working person with a positive attitude and a desire to have a career in the public interest environmental legal field.
+Started in 2013, Earthrise’s fellowship program includes two full-time fellows.
+Over their two years with Earthrise, legal fellows are treated as associates—developing and litigating their own cases while simultaneously working with senior attorneys to gain valuable experience at the beginning of their careers.
+This fellowship provides recent law school graduates with an opportunity to get a jumpstart on their careers as environmental advocates, as well as gives Earthrise additional capacity to serve its clients and protect the environment.
+The clinic hires a new fellow each spring for a two-year position that begins the following autumn.

-For questions please contact Professors Lia Comerford (comerfordl@lclark.edu) or Dan Rohlf (rohlf@lclark.edu) or current Earthrise legal fellows Lydia Dexter (lydiadexter@lclark.edu), or Zach Nacev
+For more information about Earthrise’s fellowship program, please contact Earthrise Director, Dan Rohlf (rohlf@lclark.edu) or current Earthrise legal fellow, Zach Nacev (znacev@lclark.edu).

 Past Founders’ Legacy Fellows